 - Use the H1 for the logo, on every page.

 The H1 should be used for the most important heading on the page.
 In most cases, that is the article title, not the logo, on every page but the homepage.
-There’s a lot more to say about headings, which I’ve done in my HTML Heading Structure article.
+There’s a lot more to say about headings, which I’ve done in my post The heading structure for your blog.

 - Don’t hide links in the theme.